 How Long Is a Vesting Period?

-There are different types of vesting periods, each with their own requirements.
+There are different types of vesting periods, each with its own requirements.
 The most common is three to five years.

 Types of Vesting Periods